siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 This document will walk you through installing a full Talos Cluster.
 You may wish to try the [Quickstart](../quickstart/) first, to quickly create a local virtual cluster on your workstation.

 Regardless of where you run Talos, there is a pattern to deploying it.
-In general you will need to:
+In general you need to:

 - acquire the installation image
 - decide on the endpoint for Kubernetes